briandrum/codes.forchagrin.com/_chapters/chapter-1153-solar-energy-systems.md

 behind the parapet wall of buildings with flat roofs.

-10. _(j)_ Solar energy systems shall be properly maintained at all times in compliance with all manufacturers’ specifications.
+10. _(j)_ Solar energy systems shall be properly maintained at all times in compliance with all manufacturers' specifications.
 (Ord.
 2019-39.
 Passed 8-13-19.)

 ## 1153.06   Abandonment